mishakessler/portfolio/README.md

 Throughout my years in the mental health and suicide prevention industries, my personal brand grew through various roles and contributions in social justice advocacy, public speaking, depressive disorders expertise, data and research consulting, public policy oversight, and more.

 As my technical and design interests grew, I often started small projects as experiments, but this soon let to having a personal "logo," a color palette, custom iconography, and more...
 Ultimately, my own brand identity.
-This

 ### Iconography